AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/low-effort-everything.md

 make sure it had at least _some_ cohesion going for it.
 I think paying more attention into how I break the whole text down into more digestible units would help a lot, which is a good thing to realize now because I will have to write a paper for my Bachelor thesis in ~2 months from now!
+It was a bit funny having to worry about all these problems caused by writing "too much" text when most my life I've been plagued by writing too little text 😅

 On a bit of a side-note, I want to try and cite things where appropriate in my posts.
 I recently found [Dr. Tratt's blog] (specifically [this post] was really insightful) and he does that a lot